Community Engagement Campaign

 Research Symposium / Health Literacy Training

-Augusta University’s diversity in research campaign also aims to collaborate with research investigators to serve as a liaison between investigators and the community by:
+Augusta University’s Community Engagement initiative also aims to collaborate with researchers to serve as a liaison between investigators and the community by:

 Pre-Study, On-Study and Post Study Considerations: Procedural and Logistical Checklist